-Chief Financial Officer for Mastercard Worldwide, Martina Hund-Mejean (MBA '88) oversees accounting, controls, tax, internal audit, investor relations, strategy, M&A, financial planning and analysis, treasury, risk management, global supply chain, business unit finance, and regional finance.
+As Chief Financial Officer for Mastercard Worldwide, Martina Hund-Mejean (MBA ’88) oversaw accounting, controls, tax, internal audit, investor relations, strategy, M&A, financial planning and analysis, treasury, risk management, global supply chain, business unit finance, and regional finance.

 Hund-Mejean received a master's degree in economics from the University of Freiburg in Germany and an MBA from Darden.
 She has been named one of the "100 Most Influential People in Finance" by Treasury & Risk Management magazine on three occasions.
-Hund-Mejean is a member of the board of directors of Prudential Financial Inc., as well as a member of the Darden School Foundation Board of Trustees.
+Hund-Mejean is a member of the board of directors of Prudential Financial Inc. and is the chair of the Darden School Foundation Board of Trustees.

 What was your first job?

 Dishwasher at a fish restaurant at age 13.